 Located just miles from the Atlantic Ocean in Jacksonville, the University of North Florida is a nationally ranked metropolitan university with a wide range of academic offerings.
 The University serves 16,500 students, more than 13,000 of whom are undergraduates.
 More than 50 undergraduate programs, many designed for the working student and almost a dozen that are fully online, provide advanced academic and professional education to over 1,900 students.

 A public university and member institution of the State University System of Florida, the University of North Florida first opened its doors to 2,027 juniors in the fall of 1972.
-The University was accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS) in 1974, and is currently accredited by SACS to award baccalaureate, masters and doctoral degrees.
+The University was accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) in 1974, and is currently accredited by SACSCOC to award baccalaureate, masters and doctoral degrees.

 UNF began admitting freshmen in 1984.
 Today, UNF offers 55 undergraduate degree programs, 30 graduate degree programs, and five doctoral degrees.
 The UNF Board of Trustees was established in Florida’s Constitution in 2001.
 Each university in the State University System has a 13-member board — six members appointed by the Governor and five appointed by the Florida Board of Governors.
 The remaining two members are the president of the Faculty Association and the president of Student Government.
 The Florida Board of Governors has constitutional authority for the entire State University System.